 Power BI - Overview and Learning

 Microsoft Power BI is a collection of online services and features that enables you to find and visualize data, share discoveries, and collaborate in intuitive new ways.
-There are two experiences now available for Power BI: the current experience, generally referred to as Power BI for Office 365, and a new experience for Power BI, currently offered as a Public Preview.
+There are two experiences now available for Power BI: the new experience, generally referred to as Power BI, and the previous experience which is referred to as Power BI for Office 365.

-The following sections provide an overview of each experience, along with introductions and links to learn more about the details and capabilities of each offering.
-We start with the new experience, and then continue to the current experience.
+The following sections provide an overview of the new experience, along with introductions and links to learn more about the details and capabilities of each offering.

 Power BI - the new experience